 A History of Sherwood OaksHOW WE CAME TO BE

-From a private high-school, to an experimental college, to a film college to the current educational non-profit, the values and views of Sherwood Oaks have changed little — and we have continued to grow and serve our community better with every name change.
+From a private high-school, to an experimental college, to a film college to the current educational non-profit – the values and views of Sherwood Oaks have changed little.
+We have continued to grow and serve our community better with every name change.

-The Sherwood Oaks Film School we all know today started out as Sherwood Oaks High Experimental School in the late 1960s.
-The high school evolved into Sherwood Oaks Experimental College in the early 70s.
-As Syd Field, who started his teaching career at Sherwood Oaks, stated: ‘Experimental College’ was a misnomer, in reality, it was a professional school taught by professionals: producers taught producing, writers taught writing.”
-So the school became widely known as Sherwood Oaks College.
+The Sherwood Oaks Film School we all know today started out as an experimental High School in the late 1960s.
+The high school evolved into an experimental Sherwood Oaks College in the early 70s.
+As Syd Field, who started his teaching career at Sherwood Oaks, stated: ‘Experimental College’ was a misnomer.
+In reality, it was a professional school taught by professionals.
+Producers taught how to produce, writers taught how to write.”
+The school became widely known as Sherwood Oaks College.
 Even though, as Syd Field stated, the school “didn’t give any credits and had no university affiliation.”

 The book, “Going to the Movies” explains, “The purpose of the school was to provide an opportunity for professionals of Hollywood to share their experience and expertise with the community.”
-And many did, to the likes of Lucille Ball, Michael Crichton, etc. [Syd Field].
+Many did, such as Lucille Ball, Michael Crichton, etc. [Syd Field].
 Sherwood Oaks jump-started careers for James Cameron (Avatar, Titanic), Sylvester Stallone (Rocky), Nancy Meyers (It’s Complicated, the Intern), Paul Haggis (Crash, Million Dollar Baby) and Matt Groenig (Simpsons) among many others.

-Some of the famous speakers and guests that have taught at Sherwood Oaks include: Clint Eastwood, George Lucas, Robert DeNiro, Harrison Ford, Dustin Hoffman, Martin Scorsese, Steven Spielberg, and Citizen Kane and Orson Welles himself.
+Some of the famous speakers and guests that have taught at Sherwood Oaks include: Clint Eastwood, George Lucas, Robert DeNiro, Harrison Ford, Dustin Hoffman, Martin Scorsese, Steven Spielberg, Citizen Kane and Orson Welles.